-We’ve all heard about jet lag, that messed up, disconcerted thing that happens to our bodies after flying across time zones.
+We’ve all heard about jet lag, that messed up, a disconcerting thing that happens to our bodies after flying across time zones.
 It’s been said that each time zone crossed equates to one day of recovery.
 For my constitution, that may be a bit generous.
 Though thinking back to when I frequently flew, I suspect that the more regularly one travels, the less the effect.
-Interestingly, flying west (“gaining” time) doesn’t faze me as much; but the return trip (“losing” time) really sets me back.
+Interestingly, flying west (“gaining” time) doesn’t phase me as much; but the return trip (“losing” time) really sets me back.

 A similar disturbance happens to me each time we switch from “normal” time to daylight-savings time (DST) and visa versa.
 I call this phenomenon “time lag.”Time Lag’—happens to me each time we switch from ‘normal’ time to daylight-savings time (DST) and visa versa.
 Click To Tweet

 Just as in flying west, the fall DST switch causes a relatively minor disruption to my sleep equilibrium.
 However, the ‘spring forward’ time change throws me off for several days, just as does a flight east that crosses several time zones.

 When we lived in Wisconsin (which is on the eastern part of the Central time zone), DST made sense—it was an appropriate shift of the clock to better match the rising and setting of the sun.